-Every pedelec has a hydraulic brake system.
+The pedelec features a hydraulic brake system.
 The brake fluid is in a closed hose system.
 If the rider pushes the brake lever, the brake fluid activates the brake on the wheel.

 The mechanical brakes are used as an emergency stop system and bring the bicycle to a halt quickly and safely in the event of an emergency.